little-core-labs/gqlr/README.md

 - No fake 'default' export.
 If you use this, switch to importing named exports.
 - Imports node-fetch.
 This might break react native, not sure.

+### This is too simple, to use the power of graphql you must use...

+- This module pairs really well with [swr](https://swr.now.sh) and other similar ideas.
+If you need caching, react hooks and any other party tricks, just use that.
+Orthogonal concerns ftw.